izolate/yesql/README.md

 }
 ```

-In fact, positional scanning is inflexible.
-Let's scan into a struct instead using `db` struct tags and `rows.ScanStruct()`:
+Positional scanning is inflexible.
+Instead, use `db` struct tags and
+`rows.ScanStruct()` to scan into a struct:

 ```go
 type Book struct {